Cycling in Mid Wales

 Winter is a great time to go cycling around looking at the shape of trees - the skeletal structure really stands out.

-By the way, the yew tree in the churchyard at Defynnog (near Sennybridge) is more than 5,000 years old, which makes it one of the oldest in the UK.
+An aside: the yew tree in the churchyard at Defynnog (near Sennybridge) is more than 5,000 years old, which makes it one of the oldest in the UK.

 A Few More Cycling Ideas